 Those considering essential travel should keep in mind their own individual risk factors (for example, if they have chronic illness or are immunosuppressed) and closely follow the NYS restricted states and the CDC’s travel updates before and during travel.
 Employees are strongly encouraged to consult the International Air Travel Association (IATA) Interactive Coronavirus (COVID-19) Travel Regulations Map when planning essential international travel.

-Employees must continue to report any/all travel to locations outside the Tri-State Region (NY, NJ, CT), regardless of whether the travel is for business or personal reasons to the OHS COVID-19 Health Monitoring Program.
+Employees must report any/all travel to locations outside New York State (NYS)—regardless of whether the travel is for business or personal reasons—to the OHS COVID-19 Health Monitoring Program.
 This must be reported prior to leaving New York State.

-- If you are planning or have recently traveled outside the Tri-State Region or have close contact with someone who has traveled, complete the University’s on-line Travel Questionnaire.
+- If you are planning travel outside NYS or have close contact with someone who has traveled, complete the University’s on-line Travel Questionnaire.

-- Based upon the responses to the screening questions, you may be instructed not to come to work and advised to self-monitor your temperature and symptoms at home for up to 12-14 days.
-This time away from work may be covered under the University sick leave policy, depending upon the reason for the travel and where you traveled.
+- Based upon the responses to the screening questions, you may be instructed not to come to work and advised to self-monitor your temperature and symptoms at home for up to 14 days after returning from travel .

 - However, NYS policy permits a traveler to reduce the length of the quarantine by obtaining two tests that are negative for SARS-CoV-2.
 One must be collected within 72 hours prior to returning to New York State and the second one must be collected on day four after return to New York State.
 The returning traveler must quarantine until receiving test results indicating that both of these tests are negative.
 Please read the details of this policy carefully.